l0g-lab/hcint/README.md

 This project provides a web based frontend for hashcat.
 The idea is to allow you to use a more powerful computer to crack hashes while doing CTFs or similar.

 The idea came about when I was tired of copying/pasting a hash for a CTF into a VM I have with GPU passthrough over an SSH session.
-With this, you can open hcint in another table and copy/paste directly into there and watch the output.
+With this, you can open hcint in another tab, copy/paste directly into the hcint site and watch the command output.

 hcInt can be hosted on a server with GPU passthrough or on your desktop PC.